cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # Background {#background}

 OPRFs are functionally related to RSA-based blind signature schemes, e.g.,
 {{ChaumBlindSignature}}.
-Broadly, a blind signature scheme works as follows.
+Briefly, a blind signature scheme works as follows.
 Let m be a message to be signed by a server.
 It is assumed to be a member of the RSA group.
 Also, let N be the RSA modulus, and e and d be the public and private keys, respectively.
 A prover P and verifier V engage in the following protocol